emilyelia/Creative-Cognition/content/posts/duolingo/index.md

 This type of disruption is a driving principle behind great companies and great products in our information economy, where there is no monopoly on access to information and where no one corporation, person, government or other entity benefits from a monopoly on access to information.
 Duolingo has leveraged this principle into a successful, impactful product that is the most downloaded education app in the world.

-The versatility of free data-driven products is reflected in the depth and the breadth of DuoLingo’s users.
-Everyone from Bill Gates, to engineering students who literally dream about interviewing the world’s foremost paella experts in perfect Spanish so I can get their secret recipe (ME!), to public school students all over the world use DuoLingo because of its free, brilliant and disruptive dissemination of information.
+The versatility of free data-driven products is reflected in the depth and the breadth of Duolingo’s users.
+Everyone from Bill Gates, to engineering students who literally dream about interviewing the world’s foremost paella experts in perfect Spanish so I can get their secret recipe (ME!), to public school students all over the world use Duolingo because of its free, brilliant and disruptive dissemination of information.

 ### Data